Accessing Oracle Database XE by using the Easysoft Oracle ODBC driver

 (You may need to log in as root to do this in /usr/lib.
 Exit the root user account after you have unzipped the file.)

-This will create a directory in /usr/lib called instantclient_10_2.
+This creates a Instant Client directory in /usr/lib.
 This is all you need to do for the client install!

 export LD_LIBRARY_PATH